 String

-String is a sequence of ASCII characters enclosed in double quotes (").
+String is a sequence of ASCII characters enclosed in double quote (") characters (hexadecimal 22).
 As defined in ANSI Standard X3.4-1986, the allowable ASCII characters consist of hexadecimal 20, 21, 23 to 7E, and the ASCII control characters 09 (HT), 0A (LF), and 0D (CR) for defining tabs and line termination sequences.
-The double quote character 22 (") is not allowed inside strings.
+The double quote (") character (hexadecimal 22) is not allowed inside strings.

 Boolean